 Project lead: Dr. Shannon Lipscomb, OSU-Cascades

-In this project we examine how characteristics of the communities in which young children and families live help us to understand the overall school readiness of children within those communities.
-We seek to identify both risks and resources within communities, and to inform the work of the Oregon Department of Education and the regional Early Learning Hubs.
+In this project we examined how characteristics of the communities in which young children and families live help us to understand the overall school readiness of children within those communities at the school, district, and county levels.

-Our team presented preliminary findings from this this project in July, 2016 in Washington, D.C., at the Administration for Children and Families National Research Conference on Early Childhood.
+Our team also presented preliminary findings from this project in July, 2016 in Washington, D.C., at the Administration for Children and Families National Research Conference on Early Childhood.
 The poster presentation can be viewed here: